faosorios/fastmatrix/README.md

 ## Providing Feedback

-Please report any bugs/suggestions/improvements to [Felipe Osorio](mailto:felipe.osorios@usm.cl), [Universidad Tecnica Federico Santa Maria](http://www.usm.cl).
+Please report any bugs/suggestions/improvements to [Felipe Osorio](http://fosorios.mat.utfsm.cl/).
 If you find these routines useful or not then please let me know.
 Also, acknowledgement of the use of the routines is appreciated.

 ### To cite the fastmatrix package in publications use:

 Osorio, F., Ogueda, A. (2021). fastmatrix: Fast computation of some matrices useful in statistics.
-R package version 0.3-81.
+R package version 0.3-819.
 URL: [faosorios.github.io/fastmatrix](https://faosorios.github.io/fastmatrix/)

 ## About the Authors

 Felipe Osorio is an Assistant Professor at [Department of Mathematics](http://www.mat.utfsm.cl/), [Universidad Tecnica Federico Santa Maria](http://www.usm.cl/), Chile.
 * Webpage: [fosorios.mat.utfsm.cl](http://fosorios.mat.utfsm.cl/)
-* Email: [felipe.osorios [AT] usm.cl](mailto:felipe.osorios@usm.cl)

 Alonso Ogueda is a student of the Master of Mathematics offered by the [Department of Mathematics](http://www.mat.utfsm.cl/), [Universidad Tecnica Federico Santa Maria](http://www.usm.cl/), Chile.
 * Github: [github.com/aoguedao](https://github.com/aoguedao)